 |Ms. Henrietta H. Fore||Executive Director||United Nations Children's Fund, USA||Co-Chair|

 |Ms. Winnie Byanyima||Executive Director||Joint United Nations Programme on HIV/AIDS, Switzerland||Co-Chair|

 |Dr. Naoko Yamamoto||Assistant Director-General for Universal Health Coverage and Health Systems Cluster||World Health Organization, Switzerland||Co-Chair|

-|Dr. Muhammad Ali Pate||Global Director for Health, Nutrition and Population||The World Bank, USA||Co-Chair|
+|Dr. Juan Pablo Uribe||Global Director for Health Nutrition and Population||The World Bank, USA||Co-Chair|

-|Assistant Secretary General, Bureau for Policy and Programme Support||United Nations Development Programme, USA||Co-Chair|
+|Mr. Haoliang Xu||Assistant Secretary General and Director of the Bureau for Policy and Programme||United Nations Development Programme, USA||Co-Chair|

-|Dr. Osamu Kunii||Head, Strategy, Investment and Impact Division||The Global Fundto Fight AIDS, Tuberculosis and Malaria, Switzerland||Co-Chair|
+|Dr. Osamu Kunii||Head, Strategy, Investment and Impact Division (SIID)||The Global Fund to Fight AIDS, Tuberculosis and Malaria, Switzerland||Co-Chair|

-|Ms. Irene Koek||Acting Assistant Administrator, Bureau for Global Health||United States Agency for International Development, USA||Co-Chair|
+|Dr. Jennifer Adams||Senior Deputy Assistant Administrator, Bureau for Global Health||United States Agency for International Development, USA||Co-Chair|

-|Dr. Lincoln C. Chen||President||China Medical Board, USA||Co-Chair|
+|Dr. Barbara J. Stoll||President||China Medical Board, USA||Co-Chair|

-|Dr. David Harper||Senior Consulting Fellow, Centre on Global Health Security||Chatham House, United Kingdom||Co-Chair|
+|Dr. David Harper||Senior Consulting Fellow, Global Health Programme||Chatham House, United Kingdom||Co-Chair|